pavloshargan/BreakingIntoRobotics/README.md

 # MouseRC Car Raspberry Pi Setup

 1. **Copy Source Code**
-   Place `car_control.py` in the Desktop folder of your Raspberry Pi.
+   Place `car_control.py` from raspberry-pi folder of this repo in the Desktop folder of your Raspberry Pi.

 2. **Create a Shell Script to Run the Python Script**
    Open the terminal and follow these steps: